raas-dev/configent/README.md

 In addition, 'rancher' VM includes [k3s](https://k3s.io/) for local Kubernetes.

-See `dotfiles/.aliases` for `vm4...` for starting different distros as lima VMs.
+See `dotfiles/.aliases` for `vm4...` for starting various distros as lima VMs.

 See aliases `d`/`n` as generic shortcuts for `docker`/`nerdctl` containers.